Child and Adolescent Mental Health Services (CAMHS)

 Boylan Ward Model of InterventionThe model of intervention used within Boylan Ward consists of three phases:

 Assessment proceeds on a continuum.
-Self assessment, self report, clinical observation and standardised assessments may be used to determine current levels of functioning.
-Understanding the individuals functioning in the wider family and social systems is crucial to the assessment process,hence assessment also includes information gathering from an individual's wider family and social environment.
+Self-assessment, self-report, clinical observation and standardised assessments may be used to determine current levels of functioning.
+Understanding the individuals functioning in the wider family and social systems is crucial to the assessment process, hence assessment also includes information gathering from an individual's wider family, school/work and social environment.
 It is important to determine the degree to which a young person's development has been interrupted due to the illness.

 At an appropriate point in the treatment planning and implementation phase, patients are discharged from hospital care and return to their home environment.
-Boylan Ward staff are actively engaged in facilitating this process of transition, and to this end, they often engage the services of the Hospital to Home Transition Team.
+Boylan Ward staff are actively engaged in facilitating this process of transition, and through the Assertive Collaborative Discharge Continuity (ACDC) all patients are contact within 7 days post discharge to ensure that follow up plan on leaving the ward is on track.
+This ensures that all patients are provided with clinical support if required if follow up appointments are not within seven days of discharge.

-As the young people move closer to discharge, the case management function maypass to the Hospital to Home Transition Team or handed back to the primary worker in the community agency.
+As the young people move closer to discharge, the case management will be referred to an appropriate community agency or transferred back to the primary worker in the community agency.

 Support and Follow-up